Stacy McMahan – Executive Director/Acting President and Spokesperson

 A native of Indianapolis, Indiana, Mary Anne Farrow got to Texas as fast as she could!
 She is an Administrative Assistant with the Department of Family and Protective Services, specifically with Child Protective Services, and a fluent Spanish bilingual with a legal background.

-In her spare time, she is a cantor and lector at her parish church, loves to garden, sing anytime, anywhere, and you will always catch her with a book in her hand.
-She loves being out in the country living the simple life, loves her animals and chickens, and adores her family.
+In her spare time, she is a cantor and lector at her parish church, loves to garden, sings anytime, anywhere, and you will always catch her with a book in her hand.
+She loves being out in the country living a simple life, loves her animals and chickens, and adores her family.
 She also is a huge Harry Potter nerd!

 Marty Rhymes – PAC Treasurer